tomaka/redshirt/docs/interfaces.md

 If an equivalent of OpenGL+X11 had to be designed, one could create an interface that combines all of OpenGL and X11 together.

-There is no limit to the size or the number of messages in an interface.
-"Elegance", "minimalism" or "code reuse" are **not** valid reasons to split an interface in multiple parts.
+Keep in mind that there is no one-to-one relation between interfaces and messages.
+For example an interface can combine into one the messaages of multiple other interfaces.
+"Elegance", "minimalism" or "code reuse" are not valid reasons to split an interface in multiple parts.

 # Kernel-handled interfaces